radioarcane/darkcastlefest/src/content/performers/the-kentucky-vampires-2024.md

    facebook: "https://www.facebook.com/thekentuckyvampires"
    instagram: "https://www.instagram.com/the_kentucky_vampires"
 description: "The Kentucky Vampires are an unapologetically Gothic Rock band with roots in the city of Louisville, Kentucky."
+seoDescription: "Get ready for the return of The Kentucky Vampires at Dark Castle Fest 2024!
+After the incredible fun last year, we couldn't resist bringing them back for another round.
+This Gothic Rock quartet, rooted in Louisville, delivers dramatic songs about ancient times, sorcery, and dark romance."
 ref: "https://musicbrainz.org/artist/922ecc37-24f8-4674-bee7-5257af8f8c25"
 ---